ansys/scade-example-smart-boiler-control/doc/source/contributing.rst

 Overall guidance on contributing to a PyAnsys library appears in `Contributing <https://dev.docs.pyansys.com/how-to/contributing.html>`_ in the *PyAnsys developer's guide*.
-Ensure that you are thoroughly familiar with this guide before attempting to contribute to Ansys SCADE Smart Boiler Control Example.
+Ensure that you are thoroughly familiar with this guide before attempting to contribute to the Ansys SCADE smart boiler control example.

-The following contribution information is specific to Ansys SCADE Smart Boiler Control Example.
+The following contribution information is specific to the Ansys SCADE smart boiler control interface.

 Install in developer mode
 -------------------------

-Installing Ansys SCADE Smart Boiler Control Example in developer mode allows you to modify the source and enhance it.
+Installing the Ansys SCADE smart boiler control interface in developer mode allows you to modify the source and enhance it.

 #.
 Clone the ``ansys-scade-example-smart-boiler-control`` repository: